seanorourke7/RPSLS/README.md

 A score display will increment scores for the player and the CPU.
 This is located above the display area for the user and cpu choices.

 The logo at the top of the page will react on hover and bring the user to the home page.

+There are sound alerts unique to each button and a different sound will play if the player wins, loses or draws.

 ## Design